robingram/commercejs-list-products-react/README.md

 The SDK can be installed in one of two ways.
 You can include the script from the CDN or install it as a package as part of your application.

-To use the CDN add the following line to the `head` of your projects `index.html` file.
+To use the CDN add the following line to the `head` of your project's `index.html` file.

 *public/index.html*
 ```